40 Recipes to Make Using Your Immersion Blender

 Moroccan Cauliflower and Almond Soup

-This soup tastes rich and decadent, but is really very healthy!
-Bonus—it's vegan, and also makes your house smell amazing! —Barbara Marynowski, Hutto, Texas
+This soup tastes rich and decadent but is really very healthy!
+Bonus—it is vegan and also makes your house smell amazing! —Barbara Marynowski, Hutto, Texas

 Loaded Potato-Leek Soup

-Growing up, my mother made potato and onion soup because it was affordable and fast.
-I’ve trimmed the calories, and it’s still a comforting family favorite. —Courtney Stultz, Weir, Kansas
+When I was a child, my mother made potato and onion soup because it was affordable and fast.
+I’ve trimmed the calories, but it’s still a comforting family favorite. —Courtney Stultz, Weir, Kansas

 Spiced Sweet Potato Soup